 The current GLOBAL ENTREPRENEURSHIP MONITOR, a study that examines the founding conditions in 42 countries worldwide every year, shows: The start-up culture in Germany is anything but optimal.
 Germany offers a very good public funding infrastructure, there is sufficient office and commercial space as well as means of transport and communication available, the protection of intellectual property through patents is guaranteed and founders can have numerous advisory services and supplier companies.

-On the other hand, Germany does significantly worse than other countries in numerous framework conditions in an international comparison: For example, founders in this country are slowed down by higher market entry barriers and poorer financing conditions.
-Above all, however, the experts surveyed by GEM criticize the state's excessive regulatory rage, the poor start-up-related training and finally the negative general social attitude towards start-ups.
+On the other hand, Germany performs well in numerous framework conditions in an international comparison clear worse than other countries: start-ups in this country are slowed down by higher market entry barriers and poorer financing conditions.
+But especially criticize the experts interviewed by GEM the state's excessive regulatory mania, the poor foundation-related Vocational Training and finally the negative overall social attitude towards founding.

 Bankruptcy law is scary